thi-ng/blog/2015/20151116-linked-data-clojurescript-workshop.md

 geographic data, which can be directly queried via their [SPARQL](https://www.w3.org/TR/sparql11-overview/) [endpoint](https://statistics.data.gov.uk/flint-sparql).
-SPARQL is the RDF world’s SQL, a vendor independent standard, query language, protocol and service description for semantic data.
+SPARQL is the RDF world's SQL, a vendor independent standard, query language, protocol and service description for semantic data.
 Its query language part is heavily inspired by Prolog, Datalog and other pattern matching/unification approaches, which makes dealing with graph based data very easy: Simply state the patterns/relationships you wish to find, add some constraints (filters, unions, negations etc.) and modifiers (aggregation, sorting etc.) to manipulate the result set.
-There’re loads of more unique options, e.g. federated queries of multiple sources at once.
+There're loads of more unique options, e.g. federated queries of multiple sources at once.
 See the [primer](https://www.w3.org/TR/sparql11-overview/) for details.